jax-ml/jax/docs/notebooks/quickstart.md

 +++ {"id": "YrqE32mvE3b7"}

 JAX runs transparently on the GPU or TPU (falling back to CPU if you don't have one).
 However, in the above example, JAX is dispatching kernels to the GPU one operation at a time.
-If we have a sequence of operations, we can use the `@jit` decorator to compile multiple operations together using [XLA](https://www.tensorflow.org/xla).
+If we have a sequence of operations, we can use the `jax.jit` function to compile multiple operations together using [XLA](https://www.tensorflow.org/xla).
 Let's try that.

 ```{code-cell} ipython3
 :id: qLGdCtFKFLOR